Billionaire Profile

 In-Depth Profile

 Tilman Joseph Fertitta was born in Galveston, Texas, on June 25, 1957.
-His father, Vic Fertitta, owned a seafood restaurant, which provided Tilman with early exposure to the hospitality industry.
+His father owned a seafood restaurant, where Fertitta gained his first entrepreneurial experience.
 He attended Texas Tech University and the University of Houston, studying business administration and hospitality management, but did not graduate.
-His early ventures included selling vitamins and a construction and development business.

 Rise to Success